Stained Glass (band)

 In April 1967, the band scored a big hit record in San Jose with "We Got A Long Way To Go," written by Barry Mann and Cynthia Weil.
 Later that year, Hedge was removed from the band for differences in musical direction.
-Their recording contract was taken over by Capitol in the Spring of 1968, issuing three singles, one of which was the non-LP song "Lady In Lace" written by McPherson and backed by "Soap and Turkey (on a Pyramid)" written by Rominger.
+Their recording contract was taken over by Capitol in early 1968, issuing three singles, one of which was the non-LP song "Lady In Lace", written by McPherson and backed by "Soap and Turkey (on a Pyramid)" written by Rominger.
 An LP, Crazy Horse Roads, was released in 1968, and had some controversial album art, in what appeared to be a photograph of the three of them all hanging by the neck from the branch of a tall tree.

 In 1969, Rominger was replaced by Tom Bryant for musical differences.
 A second album, Aurora, was released in 1969, which did not sell any better than the first one.
 Despite positive critical reviews, the singles nor the albums made any commercial impact, and the group disbanded in November 1969.

 Roger Hedge was a full-timer in a motorhome traveling around the country for many years.
 He spent a lot of time in the San Jose area and spent his last few years in Oregon to be near his family.
-He died January 17, 2022, in Prineville, Oregon.
+He died on January 17, 2022, in Prineville, Oregon.
 Jim McPherson, who later co-wrote Jefferson Starship's song "Jane", died in California on June 24, 1985.
 Dennis Carrasco lives in Northern California, and is still an active musician.
 Tom Bryant lives on the East Coast.
 Bob Rominger, after a career flying fighters retired from the USAF, lives in Newnan, Georgia, and is a retired flight instructor from Delta Air Lines.

-Today the group is regarded as one of the most underrated groups of the era, in what was a vibrant musical area of California in the late 1960s and early 1970s.